booomerang/Validatr/README.md

 );

 // Custom rule Callback Function for your needs

-First arg - your value from $rules array - '5,10' Second arg - field's value, which comes as first arg in validate() method - 'ok'
+//First arg - your value from $rules array - '5,10'
+//Second arg - field's value, which comes as first arg in validate() method - 'ok'

 $validator->addRule('between', function($ruleValue, $fieldValue) {